n3sty/steffiepi-monitor/README.md

 ```

 This will:
-- Build all packages
+- Build all packages locally
 - Upload to your Pi
-- Install dependencies
+- Install Node.js, PM2, and dependencies
-- Configure PM2 for process management
+- Configure systemd service for auto-start
-- Start both monitor and web services
+- Start services with PM2 process management
-- Set up auto-start on boot

-2. **Access your dashboard**
+#### Access Your Dashboard
 - Web Interface: `http://your-pi-ip:3000`
 - API Health: `http://your-pi-ip:3001/api/health`